Reactive Users vs. Social Recommender Systems: Managing Opinion Drifts with Adaptive Policies: Analysis

-The main idea behind the second approach is to track the time steps at which the clicking probability exceeds a fixed threshold.
-Each time the process enters such a region, there is a positive probability that it exits and never comes back.
-This reasoning is similar to the \emph{positive crossing (first-passage) probability} argument used in financial models~\cite{bakshi2010first}).
-Inspired by this idea, we show that the clicking probability cannot return to such regions infinitely often, and therefore \( \gamma_k \to 0 \) almost surely. \qedsymbol
+The main idea behind the second approach is to track the time steps at which the clicking probability remains bounded away from zero.
+Each time the process enters to the tolerance region (where no reduction is triggered) while the clicking probability is still relatively large, there is a positive probability that agent $s$ clicks for a sufficiently long stretch of consecutive time steps.
+As shown earlier, any such drift necessarily pushes the opinion outside the tolerance threshold, which triggers a reduction in the clicking probability.
+Importantly, as long as the clicking probability stays above a fixed level, this probability is bounded below by the same constant whenever we are in this situation.
+This reasoning is similar to the \emph{positive crossing (first-passage) probability} argument used in financial models~\cite{bakshi2010first}.
+Inspired by this idea, we show that the probability that the process never triggers such a threshold crossing across infinitely many such time steps is zero.
+Consequently, the clicking probability cannot remain bounded away from zero infinitely often, and therefore \( \gamma_{s,k} \to 0 \) almost surely. \qedsymbol

-In words, Proposition~\ref{prop:gamma-convergence} shows that the decrease in the clicking probability will almost surely get triggered infinitely often, so that the agent will ultimately stop consuming content.
+In words, Proposition~\ref{prop:gamma-convergence} shows that the decrease in the clicking probability will almost surely get triggered infinitely often, so that agent $s$ will ultimately stop consuming content.
 Accordingly, we can characterize the agents' long-run opinion.